VIII) Referendum

 c) If approved by the University President, such amendments shall become effective immediately unless otherwise specified in the amendment.

-e) If the original proposal is disapproved by either the University President or the Student Association membership, or if the University President’s recommended modifications are not approved by the Student Association, the proposal shall be referred to the Student Constitution Committee for further action.
+e) If the original proposal is disapproved by either the University President or the Student Association membership, or if the University President’s recommended modifications are not approved by the Student Association, the proposal shall be referred back to the Student Constitution Committee for further action.

-4) Removal of a member of the body
+4) Removal of a Member of the Body

 B) Quorum